CDRT/mk_docs/docs/guides/cv/commercial-vantage-policies.md

 #### Schedule the Month for Auto Update

+!!! info ""
-?> Note: This policy will be combined with the configuration of Schedule the Day for Auto Update to determine the exact schedule of Auto Update.
+    Note: This policy will be combined with the configuration of Schedule the Day for Auto Update to determine the exact schedule of Auto Update.

 This policy setting provides the ability for the Administrator to configure the months in which Auto Update will occur.